pyeve/eve/docs/features.rst

 by querying on non-indexed fields is a concern, then whitelisting allowed filters is the way to go.

+You also have the option to validate the incoming filters against the resource's schema and refuse to apply the filtering if any filters are invalid, by using the ``VALIDATE_FILTERING`` system setting (see :ref:`global`)

 Sorting
 -------
 Sorting is supported as well: